-Lehigh University is committed to energy efficiency, energy conservation, and mitigating energy-related impacts on the environment.
-In order to accomplish these goals, every member of the university community has the responsibility to actively participate in conserving energy.
-During the month of November, we challenge members of the Lehigh community to be conscious of our energy consumption behaviors, to commit to adopting new energy saving behaviors, and to engage with our peers and coworkers on the topic of energy conservation.
+During the month of November, we challenge members of the Lehigh community to be conscious of their energy consumption behaviors, to commit to adopting new energy saving behaviors, and to engage with peers and coworkers on the topic of energy conservation.
 This challenge is designed to reduce university-wide energy consumption leading into the cold dark winter months when lighting and heating is heavily used.

 Lehigh's Commitments to Energy Conservation